soundpress/RulesOfNYC/docs/c35/index.rst

       (iii) the participant has failed to demonstrate eligibility for the public funds paid or compliance with Program requirements, or both; or

-      (iv) a determination pursuant to § 3-705(6), (7), or § 3-706(3) of the Code is reversed following reconsideration pursuant to Rule 7-03(k).
+      (iv) a determination pursuant to § 3-705(6), (7), or § 3-706(3) of the Code is reversed following reconsideration pursuant to 52 RCNY § 7-03(k).

 (g) Repayment determinations.
 The participant shall promptly repay public funds upon any determination made by the Board that a repayment is required pursuant to the Act and this rule.
-Any claim for the repayment of public funds shall be based on a final determination issued by the Board following an adjudication pursuant to Rule 7-02(f), unless such adjudication is waived by the candidate or principal committee.
+Any claim for the repayment of public funds shall be based on a final determination issued by the Board following an adjudication pursuant to 52 RCNY § 7-02(f), unless such adjudication is waived by the candidate or principal committee.